DTegano/NHL-Prediction-using-Machine-Learning/README.md

 ```

-Once the change has been made, here are the corresponding strucutre and summary commands:
+Once the change has been made, here are the corresponding structure and summary commands:

 ```
 > str(dt)